AlejandroAMarin/BIMSA/README.md

   -e ERROR, --error ERROR
                         Error rate (ERROR)
 ```
-## UPMEM simulator limitations
+> [!WARNING]
-The UPMEM simulator is only able to run on 8 DPUs max and 24 tasklets.
+> The UPMEM simulator is only able to run on 8 DPUs max and 24 tasklets.
-The times probided by the simulator are not equivalent to a real hardware execution.
+> The times probided by the simulator are not equivalent to a real hardware execution.
 The results optained from the alignment are the same as an UPMEM server.

 ## Running BIMSA on a UPMEM server
 On a UPMEM server all libraries should be installed, so BIMSA should run straighforward by cloning the repositorie.
 If there are any SDK problems, contact the UPMEM team for troubleshooting.